readingcapital/readingcapital.github.io/volume-1/index.md

 The means of production (tools and material) are *constant capital*.
 They do not create new value, They are not variable but constant magnitudes as their value is simply transferred.
 How?
-The concrete side of labour transforms material into a finished product and hence transfers its value.
+The concrete side of labour transforms material into a finished product and transfers its value.
 It is a gratis service of labour that it transfers and therewith preserves value.

 Labour-power once it is bought by capital is *variable capital*.
 The amount of